 501. Advanced Organic Chemistry.
 Four hours.
 A more comprehensive survey of the aliphatic and aromatic series with attention to the applications to the theories of organic chemistry.

+^{}Undergraduate courses open to graduate students.

+Prerequisite: Chemistry 302.

-502. Quantitative Organic Chemistry.
+- 502. Quantitative Organic Chemistry.
 Two hours.
 Ultimate analysis of organic compounds.

-505. Seminar.
+Prerequisite: Chemistry 302. - 504.
+Qualitative Organic Chemistry.
+Three hours.
+A study of the identification of organic compounds including the separation and identification of these compounds in mixtures.
+Prerequisite: Chemistry 302. - 516.
+Chemical Kinetics.
+Three hours.
+A study of the rates of reactions in simple, gaseous, and liquid phases.
+Prerequisite: Chemistry 412. - 531.
+Seminar.
 One hour.

-Required of all graduate students.
+Required of all graduate students. - 532.
+Seminar.

-506. Seminar.
 One hour.
 Required of all graduate students.

-507. Research for Master's Degree.
+Prerequisite: Chemistry 531. - 533.
+Research for Master's Degree.
 Two hours.

-A special problem, the completion of which furnishes the basis of the master's thesis.

-508. Research for Master's Degree.
+A special problem, the completion of which furnishes the basis of the master's thesis. - 534.
+Research for Master's Degree.
 Four hours.

-Continuation of Chemistry 507.
+Continuation of Chemistry 533. - 580.
+Thesis or Problem Report I. One to three hours. - 581.
+Thesis or Problem Report II.
+One to three hours.